MrOrangeLiu/IFN702/README.md

 Make sure you have installed MongoDB.

 # Installation
-Clone the repository to your local machine, and then: pip install -r requirements.txt
+Clone the repository to your local machine, and then: <br>
+pip install -r requirements.txt

 # Configuration
-Rename settings.sample.py to settings.py__
+Rename settings.sample.py to settings.py <br>
-Set your own SECRET_KEY in that file__
+Set your own SECRET_KEY in that file <br>
-Then Set DATABASES name to your database's name__
+Then Set DATABASES name to your database's name

 # Run
-First launch MongoDB:__
+First launch MongoDB: <br>
-mongod__
+mongod

-Then run the server hosted on http://localhost:8000:__ python manage.py runserver
+Then run the server hosted on http://localhost:8000: <br>
+python manage.py runserver